Motions Docket Information

 Please note that information on WebEx Hearings can be found under the “WebEx Hearing Information” link located at the menu to the left.

-- The Clerk will publish the motions docket no later than three o’clock pm on Monday or the first day of the next term of court when motions will be heard and disseminate it to the parties who have pending motions thereon.
+The Clerk will publish a final docket no later than 3 o’ clock on Monday or the first day of the next term of court when motions will be heard and disseminate it to the parties who have pending motions thereon.

-- If a motion is continued by the Court at the request of a party, both parties must agree to the term of court at which the motion will be heard and advise the Clerk immediately.
-Otherwise, the motion will be deemed withdrawn by the Court.
+If a motion is continued by the Court at the request of a party, both parties must agree to the term of court at which the motion will be heard and advise the Clerk immediately.

-- Once the motions docket is published, it may not be changed without leave of the Chief Administrative Judge or the judge presiding over the motions docket.
+Once the motions docket is published, it may not be changed without leave of the Chief Administrative Judge.

 If you have any questions in regard to the motions docket, please contact Alaina Freeman at email@example.com.
 As always, if you have further questions or concerns, you may contact the clerk directly at firstname.lastname@example.org